28 Oct 2015 • BLOG - News

 We’re kicking off with Canva, an amazingly simple design tool heavily used by the Mailjet Marketing Crew.
 When you first log in, you can choose from several dozen pre-made templates with a variety of dimensions for your needs – from infographics to flyers to social media and email headers.
 Their pre-set email header is 600 x 200 px, the size we recommend for Passport.

-Canva also has a large library of icons, photos and logos that can be customized and dropped into the body of your email.
+Canva also has a large library of icons, photos, and logos that can be customized and dropped into the body of your email.
+They also provide a robust gallery of newsletter templates for you to choose from, pictured below.

 2) Design Seeds